Take a moment to get to know Miles…

 The tasting spoon

 Every morning, in the tasting room, the kettle is filled, cups are lined up, leaves are weighed and the finest blends of tea infusions are perfected and enjoyed.
 At Miles we still use traditional methods of tea blending and tasting.
-A great deal is dependent on the individual eye, nose and palette of the tasters– so it’s a good job that our tasters are well practiced!
+A great deal is dependent on the individual eye, nose and palate of the tasters– so it’s a good job that our tasters are well practised!

 Steep together for a better future